PatrykLisik/random_stuff_and_notes/README.md

-# Random math things abd notes
+# Random math things and notes